You see them on many ingredients lists:

 The term “natural flavors” covers for both plant and animal derived ingredients.

-If you want to buy, contact the company and ask for clarification.
+If you really want to buy the product, contact the company and ask for clarification.
 It’s a pain, but it’s the only way to be sure (or at least quite confident) about whether or not the food is vegan friendly.

-It’s up to you how strict you’d like to be.
+It’s up to you how strict you’d like to be, and if you’d like to take a risk.

-In summary, natural flavors can be vegan, but also might not be vegan, because it covers a wide range of ingredients, some of which come from animal sources.
+In summary, natural flavors can be vegan or not vegan, because it covers a wide range of ingredients, some of which come from animal sources.